loreanvictor/rxdeep/docs/md/index.md

 > :Banner

-Fast and precise reactive state management, in a flexible and unopinionated manner.
-Make changes to any part of your state tree, track changes, subscribe to specific node/sub-tree, track changes by entity keys, etc.
+Fast and precise reactive state management for JavaScript / TypeScript, in a flexible and unopinionated manner.
+Make changes to any part of your state tree, track changes, subscribe to specific node/sub-tree, track changes by entity keys, verify changes, etc.

 ```bash
 npm i rxdeep